 Makes: About 2 cups, 8 or more servings

-- 1 tablespoon olive oil or other healthy vegetable oil
+- 1 tbsp olive oil or other healthy vegetable oil

 - 1 large onion, finely chopped